Ride-The-Lightning/RTL-Design/readme.md

 * [Git for Command Line](https://git-scm.com/) (Optional if you want to use the terminal)

 ### Folder structure
 This is the folder structure being used to keep things organised and manageable for all of us.
-When you are ready to start working on a feature and you've cloned the repo, you will have to create a folder for the said feature in the directory and that will depend on what implementation it is for, **lnd** or **cligtning** and name the folder after the feature.
+When you are ready to start working on a feature and you've cloned the repo, you will have to create a folder for the said feature in the directory and that will depend on what implementation it is for, **lnd** or **cligtning** and name the folder after the feature e.g.: RTL-Design/lnd/**helpsystem**

+Feature folders should include:
 **ui** - User interface design work.
 **ux** - User experience design work.

 Inside these you will find:
 **exports** - Separate PNGs exports of your artboards.
 **source** - Editable files in open file formats, but also include the proprietary if available.

-Inside **source** create folders named after the file extension.
+Inside **source** create folders named after the file extensions being used.
 Examples bellow.
 ux - **svg** / **sketch**
 ui - **xcf** / **psd**

+When using proprietary software, always export the artboards to an open file format such as .svg so that others can access your work.

 <img src="images/folderstructure_empty.png" width="80%">

 ### Getting started
-This step by step guide will walk you through the basics of **Gitflow Design** in **10 easy steps**.
+This step by step guide will walk you through the basics of **Gitflow Design**.

 It will cover, cloning the RTL-Design repo, creating a new feature branch, pushing your changes to github and creating a pull request to get your work reviewed.
 All this is shown  through both the desktop application and via terminal.